Colonial-Dev/exemplar/exemplar/README.md

 - Interface portability.
 Only `rusqlite` is supported.

 ### *"Is it blazing fast?"*
 Yes.
-On my machine (according to [this](https://github.com/Colonial-Dev/exemplar/blob/master/exemplar/benches/query.rs) benchmark) Exemplar can:
+On my machine (according to [these](https://github.com/Colonial-Dev/exemplar/tree/master/exemplar/benches) benchmarks) Exemplar can:
 - Insert a non-trivial model type in ~600 nanoseconds (1.6 million rows/sec)
 - Query and reconstruct the same type in ~9 microseconds (111,000 rows/sec, using `SELECT * LIMIT 1`)